Occidentali's Karma: Lyrics and themes

-The main theme of the song is the superficial lifestyle of westerners, mainly based on materialism and appearance.
-The lyrics refer to the Internet as the opiate of the poor (in reference to Marx), 'selfie addiction', Internet know-it-alls, and a society based on conformity and uniformity.
-As a result, our evolution seems to 'stumble' instead of moving forward.
+"Occidentali's Karma" was written in the summer of 2016.
+Described as a catchy dance pop song, as well as "a cheekily sardonic look at human evolution", the main theme of "Occidentali's Karma" is the superficial lifestyle of Westerners, mainly based on materialism and appearance, discussing Buddhism, spirituality, and other philosophical views of modern life.
+In a critique of Western consumerism, the lyrics refer to the Internet as the "opiate of the poor" (in reference to Karl Marx and the "opium of the people"), selfie addiction, Internet know-it-alls, and a society based on conformity and uniformity, referencing "intellectuals in cafes" and deriding "honorary members of the selfie-addicted anonymous".
+As a result, human evolution seems to stumble instead of moving forward (l'evoluzione inciampa, la scimmia nuda balla).

-According to Gabbani, the chorus of the song is a mockery of westerners who believe they can take Eastern cultures and "westernise" them.
-The song cites such aspects of Indian religions as the Buddha and Nirvana as well as man's evolution from the ape, an idea which he got from reading The Naked Ape (1967), written by British ethologist Desmond Morris.
-In an interview with La Repubblica, Desmond Morris praised the song for the "clear and fanciful reference to the theories" described by him, and for "the precision and sophistication of the lyrics" like Bob Dylan and John Lennon.
-Morris also added that he wanted Francesco Gabbani to win the Eurovision Song Contest.
+The most recurring reference is the comparison of Homo sapiens to a hairless primate but with a similar behaviour.
+According to Gabbani, the chorus of the song is a mockery of Westerners who believe they can take Eastern cultures and "Westernise" them.
+The song cites such aspects of Indian religions as the Buddha and Nirvana, as well as man's evolution from the ape, an idea which he got from reading The Naked Ape (1967), written by British ethologist Desmond Morris.
+It also references the ancient Greek pre-Socratic philosopher Heraclitus and his panta rhei.

-The song begins with a reference to William Shakespeare's Hamlet (ca 1599-1601).
-Gabbani wants to highlight how modern society is divided between spirituality and appearances, describing people as "selfie-addicted".

-The use of the Saxon genitive in the song title and chorus is a further critique of the tendency toward anglicisation of the Italian language, with the song originally titled in Latin as "Occidentalis Karma" (Western Karma).
+Commentators and observers found references to American musicals (Singin' in the Rain), Charles Darwin, Epicurus, Immanuel Kant, Gene Kelly, Marilyn Monroe, the Neolithic man, William Shakespeare, and Andy Warhol.
+Further cited references included Planet of the Apes and 2001: A Space Odyssey for its choreography and stage costume, as well as The Decline of the West of Oswald Spengler, with one commentator observing that "it alludes, if not to the title of Oswald Spengler's text (The Decline of the West), at least to a simplification of the concept debated therein."